-Rainfall through the catchment and the district since 1 July has ranged between 200- 300mm which has resulted in continued high flows through the river systems and low demand from customers.
-Because of this, we have passed more than 330 GL of excess flow so far this season.
+Rainfall through the catchment and the district since 1 July has ranged between 200-300mm which has resulted in continued high flows through the river systems and low demand from customers.
+Because of this, we have passed more than 330 GL of excess flow to date within the current irrigation season.

-Irrigation deliveries to date are estimated at 5,000 ML which is 43,700 ML below the fiveyear average of 48,700 ML.
+Irrigation deliveries to date are estimated at 5,000 ML which is 36,543 ML below the five- year average of 41,543 ML.